Black girls wrongfully detained by police and held at gunpoint settle case for $1.9M

 - Brittney Gilliam, the mother of the 6-year-old, was detained after officers mistakenly thought she was driving a stolen S.U.V.

-- Roughly a dozen bystanders watched the ordeal unfold, leading to a video of the incident that was widely shared and triggered protests over racial injustice.
+- Roughly a dozen bystanders watched the ordeal unfold, and video footage of the incident was widely shared, sparking protests over racial injustice.

 Of note: One of the two officers who drew their guns and handcuffed members of the family was initially suspended, per AP.